At Buxlow Nursery we offer quality childcare. We understand the importance of a child’s foundation in education and as a setting we offer:

 - strong relationships between staff and parents

-A high quality program is incorporated to include tangible school readiness activities, such as pre or early reading as well as learning to count, highlighting learning social skills, taking turns and respecting their learning space.
+A high-quality program is incorporated to include tangible schools readiness activities, such as pre or early reading as well as learning to count, highlighting learning social skills, taking turns and respecting their learning space.

-Parents have piece of mind knowing their child is happy, makes friends, has interesting and positive experiences, and learns about a wide variety of things every day.
+Parents have peace of mind knowing their child is happy, makes friends, has interesting and positive experiences, and learns about a wide variety of things every day.

 While there is no single definition of quality in childcare, there are some overall elements of childcare that are identified as critical to the well-being of children.
 These include:

 - A well-maintained environment set up for children

 - An adequate number of staff who are sensitive and responsive to children